bsmith89/strain-corr/doc/manuscript/manuscript.md

 We next applied StrainPGC to estimate gene content for these strains.
 After quality control, we estimated gene content for 3511 inferred strains in 443 species across 12 phyla (Fig. 3E).
+Strains had a median of 9 strain-pure samples (IQR: 5 - 13).
-While these were primarily Bacteria, we were also able to estimate gene content for strains in three species of Archaea.
+While these were
+primarily Bacteria, we were also able to estimate gene content for strains in three species of Archaea.
 The largest number of inferred strains were classified in the phylum Firmicutes\_A (2232 strains; an